apetrone/blacksmith/README.md

 tool_path - This can be a single string or list of strings to append to the PATH environment variable when executing tools

 ## Tools
-This is a dictionary of tools.
 Each tool is defined by name to have a list of commands that are executed (as if they were a batch or shell script).
 Here's a contrived example of creating a 'tool' out of the unix cp command.

 	'cp': # the name can be anything, but is used to reference the tool from the Assets section.